Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Daar nodded sympathetically.
 "It’s yours now, Fiin.
 Keep it."

 To Fiin’s own shock, he turned out to be *extremely* good at the Champion’s Game.
 Even simplified and aligned as the Clans were in this time of war, there were still wheels within wheels turning.
 Healthy competition, keeping them sharp.
-He was going to have to work hard and catch Genshi on a bad day to outmaneuver the Whitecrest Champion...but Fiin knew he could do it.
+He was going to have to work hard and catch Genshi on a bad day to outmaneuver the Whitecrest Champion... but Fiin knew he could do it.

 On the same day, Gyotin was invited to appoint his own Clan’s first Champion, an invitation which placed the young clan of philosophers and spiritualists firmly at the table alongside the oldest and most powerful of the Gao.